berkshelf/berkshelf/README.md

 ## Supported Platforms

-Berkshelf is tested and supported on Ruby 2.3 and 2.4.
+Berkshelf is tested and supported on Ruby 2.4 and later.

 ## Configuration